yitingchiang/PriComp/README.md

 ## Implement your own protocols
 Before performing any secure operations PriComp provides, call SP_init first.
 When your protocol ends, call SP_clear.
 Examples can be found in the cpp files we provides in the root dircttory of priComp.

-Currently PriComp only supports secure two-party protocols.
+Currently PriComp only supports secure two-party computations.
 When you run prototols build using PriComp, you have to run Alice before Bob.
 ## Generate documents
 You can generate PriComp API documents using doxygen:
   1. Install doxygen: ```apt install doxygen```